|23rd March |

 But in their ruling two judges said the men's actions had gone well beyond legitimate expressions of protest .
 Tellingly, they added that the focus on minority rights should not result in overlooking the rights of the majority .

-the appellants.
+chants of the appellants.
 To attend a parade of this nature and to shout that this country's soldiers were "murderers", "baby killers", "rapists all of you" who would or should "burn in hell" gave rise to a very

 Lord Justice Gross added that freedom of expression was not an unqualified right and the justification for invoking the criminal law is the threat to public order .